 The SDCCD impacts the San Diego County economy in a variety of ways.
 The district and colleges are employers and buyers of goods and services.
-They attract monies that otherwise would not have entered the county economy through its day-to-day operations, construction activities, and the expenditures of the colleges' students.
+They attract monies that otherwise would not have entered the county economy through day-to-day and construction operations, and the expenditures of the colleges' students.
 Further, they provide students with the knowledge, skills, and abilities they need to become productive citizens and add to the overall output of the county.